justbennet/easysite/README.md

 # EasySite

-This site constitutes a tutorial for setting up a computing site using EasyBuild.
+This site constitutes a journal of setting up a computing site using EasyBuild.

 The basics of EasyBuild include installing software packages.
-This tutorial is for people who are setting up a computing _site_, which here means a computer or set of computers configured for multiple users and managed by a person or persons who are not typically themselves users of the software.
+This journal is for people who are setting up a computing _site_, which here means a computer or set of computers configured for multiple users and managed by a person or persons who are not typically themselves users of the software.

-This tutorial will, we hope, provide a supplement to the EasyBuild documentation that will enable a site administrator to
+This journal will, we hope, provide a supplement to the EasyBuild documentation that will enable a site administrator to

 * install EasyBuild